Banned Book Review: Are You There, God? It’s Me, Margaret. by Judy Blume

 After high school graduation, Piper Sail isn’t quite sure what her future holds—until a possible murder case lands in her lap.
 Filled with both the glitz and glamor of high society and the dark mafia underbelly of 1920s Chicago, The Secret Investigator of Astor Street is perfect for fans of Agatha Christie and Maureen Johnson.

 Piper Sail knows what she to become a detective.
-After all, she already solved the case of her … Continue reading
+After all, she already solved the case of her missing … Continue reading

 Review: The True Confessions of Charlotte Doyle by Avi